autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/index.md

 It is recommended to log the interface for analysis of vehicle behavior.
 If logging is needed, rosbag is available for topics, and use logger in rclcpp or rclpy for services.
-Typically, create a wrapper for services and clients that logs when a method is called.
+Typically, create a wrapper for service and client classes that logs when a service is called.

 ### Restrictions